-If you are planning to get a Belgian Malinois dog, you are likely wondering which gender is better for you to pick.
-Male or female?
+If you are planning to get a Belgian Malinois dog, you are likely wondering which sex is better for you to pick: male or female?

-Although there are some distinct differences between the genders, neither is downright better than the other.
-At last, it is more about which gender is the perfect fit for your lifestyle but not which one is superior overall.
+Although there are some distinct differences between the sexes, neither is “better” than the other.
+At last, it is more about which sex is the perfect fit for your lifestyle but not which one is superior overall.

 At a Glance

 Belgian Malinois 101